COMPLICATIONS OF TERMINATION OF PREGNANCY

 - Heavy and prolonged bleeding that may require suction aspiration and, very rarely, a blood transfusion (1:1000)

-- Missed or incomplete abortion, which requires a suction procedure to ensure that no products of conception remain in the uterus (2%)
+- Missed or incomplete abortion, which requires a suction procedure to ensure that no products of conception remain in the uterus (less than 3%)